UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Several common factors, such as distance from the router and network congestion, can cause your actual Wi-Fi speed to be slower than the plan’s maximum.

-It’s important to remember that the Mbps listed on your plan is a “maximum” speed, not a guarantee.
-You might pay for 300 Mbps but find that a speed test on your phone only shows 150 Mbps.
-Several factors can cause this drop in performance.
+It is important to remember that the Mbps listed on your monthly internet bill is a “maximum” theoretical speed, not a guaranteed baseline.
+You might pay for 300 Mbps but find that a speed test on your smartphone only shows 150 Mbps.
+Several common factors can cause this significant drop in network performance.

-Distance is the most common culprit; Wi-Fi signals weaken as you move further away from your router.
-Physical obstacles like thick walls, metal appliances, and even large mirrors can interfere with the signal.
-Additionally, using an outdated router or modem can act as a bottleneck, preventing you from accessing the full speeds you’re paying for.
-Network congestion can also play a role; during “peak hours” in the evening, internet speeds can dip if everyone in your neighborhood is online simultaneously.
+Distance is usually the most common culprit.
+Wi-Fi signals naturally weaken as you move further away from your router.
+Physical obstacles like thick concrete walls, heavy metal appliances, and even large mirrors can bounce or block the signal, creating frustrating dead zones in your home.
+Additionally, using an outdated router or a modem that cannot support high bandwidth can act as a bottleneck, preventing you from accessing the full speeds you are paying for every month.
+Network congestion can also play a major role; during neighborhood “peak hours” in the evening, internet speeds on shared connections can dip dramatically as everyone logs on to stream movies or play games simultaneously.

-To get the best performance, place your router in a central, open location in your home, elevated off the floor.
-If you’re ready to compare options in your area, you can browse internet providers to see what technology is available at your new address.
+To get the best possible wireless performance, place your Wi-Fi router in a central, open location in your home, ideally elevated off the floor and away from dense obstructions.

 A couple selects medium Mbps on a slider graphic, next to text advising matching speed to habits to avoid overpaying.